pmw1014/violin/README.md

 If the value is an integer, including numbers within strings.
 1 and '1' are both classed as integers.

+#### number

+If the value is a number, including numbers within strings.

+> Numeric strings consist of optional sign, any number of digits, optional decimal part and optional exponential part.
+Thus +0123.45e6 is a valid numeric value.
+Hexadecimal (e.g. 0xf4c3b00c), Binary (e.g. 0b10100111001), Octal (e.g. 0777) notation is allowed too but only without sign, decimal and exponential part.

 #### ip

 If the value is a valid IP address.